grotius-cnc/debian_distro_live_build_post_tweaking/README.md

 ## Step 1 : Live-build.

 The live-build is a linux software that does a lot of work for you.
 It's really a nice program that does good work !
-It has a few commands like : lb clean, lb build, etc.
+It has a few commands like : *lb clean, lb build, etc.*
-The live-build producere outputs a standard debian iso file containing a distro like Debian 10 Buster.
+The live-build procedure outputs a standard debian iso file containing a distro like Debian 10 Buster.
 The script can we tweaked to add or remove .deb files.
 We stay at disto buster in this script to be sure the iso is made succesfully.

 		$ sudo ./create-live-build-buster.sh

-- Creates a directory /iso/ containing the live-build source code and the *live-image-amd64.hybrid.iso*
+- Creates a directory */iso/* containing the live-build source code and the *live-image-amd64.hybrid.iso*
 - Recommendends : Make a temponairy copy of the whole /iso dir to stay safe when you accidentaly messed things up in next step.

 Create archive :